markmathews/NeuralNetwork/README.md

 # NeuralNetwork
-[WIP] Implementation of a feed-forward neural network in Python
+[WIP] Implementation of a feed-forward neural network in Python using only NumPy